Five Ways to Deliver Excellent Customer Service

-STELLAservice conducted a response time report in 2011 and found that the average email response time for the to 100 Internet companies was 17 hours.
-To further support this research, own customer service study performed in 2016 found that the average response time is still 17 hours.
+STELLAservice conducted a response time report in 2011 and found that the average email response time for the top 100 Internet companies was 17 hours.
+Today, it’s not much better as own customer service study performed in 2017 found that the average response time is 15 hours.

 While Frost reported that 41% of consumers surveyed listed being put on hold as their biggest frustration.
 Make sure you don’t leave customers waiting.